 We are at our wits end - What can we do??
 The vet said his behavior is not medical (there is nothing wrong with him by a medical point of view).
 We don't know what to do.

-The problem now is that you have reinforced in your dog's mind that the crate is not a safe and happy place to be (by yelling, being angry, and throwing him in it).
+Unfortunately, the problem now is that you have reinforced in your dog's mind that the crate is not a safe and happy place to be (by yelling, being angry, and throwing him in it).

 This is a very hard problem to change.
 His fears or dislike of the crate have been reinforced by you, albeit unintentionally.
 And I absolutely feel for you!
 Our dogs, when they do crazy stuff, can really push our limits of patience.

 You can put his blanket or bed in it, and just let him go in and out of it as he wants.
 I do recommend a plastic Vari-kennel over a wire crate, as it is cozier and more "den-like" and most dogs seem to like them better.